Skip to content

 How often should I cycle epithalon?

-Standard Khavinson protocol: 10-20 consecutive days, then minimum 3 months off.
-Most biohackers run 1-2 cycles per year separated by 6 months.
-The Korkushko 6-year elderly cohort used annual 10-day cycles.
-Continuous daily dosing is NOT evidenced and is contrary to every published protocol.
-The pulsing pattern is thought to be functionally important — it allows the pineal axis to re-regulate rather than downregulating in response to sustained stimulation.
+Standard Russian protocol: 10-20 consecutive days, then a minimum of 3 months off.
+Most biohackers run 1-2 cycles per year separated by ~6 months.
+The most-cited elderly trial (Korkushko/Khavinson) actually used the parent preparation epithalamin as 6 courses over 3 years with long-term follow-up, not continuous dosing.
+Continuous daily dosing is not evidenced and is contrary to every published protocol; the pulsed pattern is thought to matter, letting the pineal axis re-regulate rather than downregulate under sustained stimulation.

 Is epithalon safe for someone with a history of cancer?